yatish27/yatishmehta.com/_posts/2012-04-18-linkedin-scraper.md

 summary: Scraping Linkedin public profiles for data validation.
 ---

-For current porject, I needed to scrape information from Linkedin's public profile.
+For my current project, I need to gather information from individual's Linkedin public profile.
-Other than my project, LinkedIn data is used in many scenarios like contact validation, recruitment.
+LinkedIn data is useful in many ways, for instance, contact validation, recruitment.
-I decided to package this utility into a rubygem.
-Linkedin-Scraper gem collects public information into a ruby object.
+I decided to package this utility into a Rubygem.
+LinkedIn-Scraper gem collects public information of an individual's profile and wraps it into a Ruby object.
-It has ActiveRecord-like methods to access it.
+It can be accessed using ActiveRecord-like methods.
 It also has a binary file to return information in JSON format.

 ## Usage
 You can install the gem using